OlehMorozov1905/cohort52.2-main/qa/homeworks/03/plan.md

-<h3 style="text-align: center; padding-bottom: 14px">2024-02-02</h3>
+jdtyuj<h3 style="text-align: center; padding-bottom: 14px">2024-02-02</h3>

 1. Organizational issues:

 - before each lesson, 10-15 minutes before it starts, the teacher posts a link to the Zoom conference in the channel

-- materials for each lesson will be present in the LMS (plan, theory, homework), Russian and English versions;
+- materials for each lessoyjn will be present in the LMS (plan, theory, homework), Russian and English versions;

-- **homework** should take from 30-40 minutes to 1.5 hours, provided that you work in class.
+- **homework** shoulfyufjfyd take from 30-40 minutes to 1.5 hours, provided that you work in class.
-  That is, you listen carefully to the teacher, ask questions, type the code, run the code together with the teacher, get an adequate result;
+  That is, you listen carefully to the teacher, ask questions, type the code, run the code tojfygether with the teacher, get an adequate result;
+jfyj
 - you come to the consultation with questions and a code project;

 - the video after the lessons is available for viewing on the school portal;